bp-chat/bp/docs/protocol-v0.michel.md

     1. [OPTION] Upon handshake, the client shows the server's certificate information to the user, especially information about the server _and_ the CA;
         1. [ALTERNATIVE] The client can have hardcoded expectations about the server's certificate information, and when those expectations fail, the client refuses to connect.
         If the client has been tampered with this won't work, but if that's the case all bets are off anyway;
+        2. The client may cache the user acceptance of the server certificate info for a determinate amount of time.
+This may be useful in some situations.
+For example, when the user tries to login the client will connect to the server and show the certificate info.
+If the user provides the wrong passphrase by mistake, the server will one way or another close the connection for Slowloris prevention.
+When the user tries again, the client will have to connect again.
+It may be an UX problem if the client shows the certificate info again and asks for the user acceptance.
+If the info is the same as it is in the cache, the client may implicitly accept the certificate without asking again.
+This may be configurable.
     2. One way or another, the user or the client itself may refuse to connect;
-2. [ASSUMPTION] When the client connects it already has the server's public key contained in the server's certificate;
+2. [ASSUMPTION] When the client connects it already has the server's public key contained in the server's certificate and vice-versa;
-3. Upon client connection:
-    1. [WHEN] User not registered:
-        1. Client asks the user for a username and a password [WIP]
-    2. [WHEN] User registered.

 ### Server - broadcast users